9V1KG/hass-openwebrx/README.md

 # hass-openwebrx
 Integration of [OpenWebRX+](https://github.com/luarvique/ppa) under Homeassistant (hass).
-Adding sensors (mqtt, rest and template sensors) into the homeassistant configuration in order to display the OpenWebRX+ status on an entity card.
+Adding sensors (mqtt, rest and template sensors) into the homeassistant configuration in order to display the OpenWebRX+ status on an entity card, and to trigger automations, when specific call signs, or stations in specific locator grids or on specific frequency bands were decoded.

 ## Prerequisites